smarie/python-yamlable/docs/index.md

  * Add yaml-ability to any class easily through inheritance without metaclass (as opposed to `YamlObject`) and without knowledge of internal PyYaml loader/dumper logic.
  * Write codecs to support several types at a time with `YamlCodec`
+ * If you absolutely wish to use PyYaml's `YamlObject` for some reason, you can use `YamlObject2` as an alternative to `YamlAble`.
+But it comes with the metaclass, like `YamlObject`.

 ## See Also